conveyal/JavaStyle/README.md

 ### Throw exceptions or log warnings for unsupported functionality

 We like to move fast and build working prototypes.
 Functionality is often omitted in the interest of carrying out a demonstration or a specific case study on a deadline.
 When you consciously choose to implement only one code path out of several (*e.g.* considering GTFS calendar dates but not simple calendars because you know your input data contains only the former) always create stubs for the missing functionality which either throw an exception or log at WARN or ERROR level when those code paths are taken.
 It is all too easy to forget that a particular function is only half-implemented, turning a conscious simplification into a strange bug.

+In IntelliJ IDEA you can change default generated method bodies to have the behavior we want.
+Go to `Preferences -> Editor -> File and Code Templates -> Code tab -> Overridden Method Body`, and set it to `throw new UnsupportedOperationException();`.

+### Never silently swallow exceptions

+Java's checked exceptions are obnoxious.
+Frequently while prototyping and building up new code, you just want to let exceptions bubble all the way up and disrupt the application, but you don't want to add `throws VerySpecificCheckedException` to every one of your method signatures all the way up the call stack to the point where you have defined a generic facility for catching and logging unexpected or unhandled problems.
+Your IDE will auto-insert try-catch blocks, but they often do something close to silently swallowing exceptions: they just log the stack trace to the console and continue execution.
+In IntelliJ IDEA, you can change the default catch body to rethrow unchecked exceptions.
+Go to `Preferences -> Editor -> File and Code Templates -> Code tab -> Catch Body` and set it to `throw new RuntimeException(${EXCEPTION});`.

 ## Build System